leigler/coreinteraction-s18/contents/contents.md

 ### Assignment 3: Innovation and Invention, Pt.
 1 {iandi}

-This assignment is based on Bruno Latour’s vignette, [The Berlin Key](/readings/P-36-Berliner-KEY-GB.pdf) by Guy Debord.
+This assignment is based on Bruno Latour’s vignette, [The Berlin Key](/readings/P-36-Berliner-KEY-GB.pdf).
 For this project, you will select and research a specific technological object.
 Design and build a website that interprets this object's behavioral influence.

 For next class (March 1), read _The Berlin Key_ and take notes on the influential role of the key on the surrounding individual's behaviors.
 What technologies do you know of that have influenced behaviors at a similar scale?
 Find an object and prepare a brief presentation on it&rsquo;s history and influence on people&rsquo;s behaviors.